 But in 1959, Ho Chi Minh, Le Duan, and Vo Nguyen Giap decided to wage a protracted guerrilla war, or “War of National Liberation” against South Vietnam.
 The Communists planned on toppling the Saigon regime of Ngo Dinh Diem and reuniting the country through a rural-based insurgency.
 Selective terrorism, political agitation, misinformation, and the infiltration of spies into the South Vietnamese government and military would augment the armed guerrilla struggle.

 Having consulted with Chinese and North Korean military officials during and after the Korean War, Hanoi’s leaders also recognized the potential for a U.S. Inchon-style landing behind the lines of a southbound North Vietnamese invasion force.
 If the North Vietnamese Army attempted to race down the coastal plain in tanks and trucks, U.S. Marines could land behind the advancing Communist army, cutting off its resupply and reinforcement.
-If that happened, then the North Vietnamese Army, like the North Korean Army at Pusan following the U.S. Marine landing at Inchon, would either have to rapidly retreat north or perish in the South.
+If that happened, the North Vietnamese Army, like the North Korean Army at Pusan following the U.S. Marine landing at Inchon, would either have to rapidly retreat north or perish in the south.
 A conventional invasion down the coastal plain played to U.S. advantages – it invited Communist defeat.

 The only other North Vietnamese invasion route into South Vietnam lay through Laos.
-Communist units could pass from North Vietnam into Laos via the Annamese Cordillera’s Mu Ghia and Ben Karai passes, slip past the western border of South Vietnam, and then turn east from Laos into South Vietnam, entering it through the highlands.
+Communist units could pass from North Vietnam into Laos via the Annamese Cordillera’s Mu Ghia and Ben Karai passes, slip past the western border of South Vietnam, and then turn east from Laos into South Vietnam.
 This invasion route avoided U.S. naval power, lessened the likelihood of an Inchon-like landing behind Communist lines, and reduced the effectiveness of U.S. airpower, since the weather, terrain, and vegetation in the highlands afforded Communist troops cover and concealment from patrolling American aircraft.
 But in 1959, the Politburo rejected a conventional invasion of South Vietnam through Laos because neither a well-developed road network, nor a logistical base capable of supporting a conventional army, yet existed in the Laotian Panhandle.

-On the other hand, a highly-publicized cross-border invasion by masses of regular, uniformed North Vietnamese troops would likely turn Western public opinion against the Hanoi government.
-An invasion of the South would be perceived by many in the West not as an attempt to liberate the southern populace from a repressive regime, but as an act of blatant aggression.
+The DRV wanted Western public opinion on its side in its struggle against the Diem regime and its American supporters.
+A highly-publicized, cross-border invasion by masses of regular, uniformed North Vietnamese troops would likely turn Western public opinion against the Hanoi government.
+An overt invasion of South Vietnam would be perceived by many in the West not as an attempt to liberate the southern populace from a repressive regime, but as an act of blatant aggression.
 The DRV would earn the Western public’s condemnation, as had North Korea after its invasion of South Korea in 1950.
-Ho Chi Minh, who carefully cultivated a public image at home and abroad of a man of peace, would’ve been compared to Kim Il Sung or Adolf Hitler in the American and Western European media.
-Ho was aware that an overt invasion of the South might persuade otherwise disinterested states, such as Great Britain, to join the U.S. in the defence of South Vietnam.
+Ho understood that without Western public support for his revolution, Western states, such as Great Britain, might be more likely to join the U.S. in the defense of South Vietnam.

-In Korea, the United States responded massively to Kim Il Sung’s cross-border invasion of South Korea.
+In Korea, the United States responded massively to Kim Il Sung’s invasion of South Korea.
 Ho Chi Minh did not want the Americans doing in Vietnam what they had done in Korea.
 He desired very much to keep the U.S. from direct military intervention in Vietnam.
 A protracted guerrilla war had a much greater chance of discouraging U.S. military involvement than an outright invasion.
-A southern insurgency would conceal Hanoi’s role in the South, making it harder for the Americans to label the war as an act of aggression.
+The Americans would find it difficult to brand an insurgency as North Vietnamese aggression if the lion’s share of guerrilla supplies, foodstuffs, and recruits originated within South Vietnam.